jurrien-fakkeldij/chapter-workshop-beth/README.md

 We now are ready to use Bun to create our application and run our Elysia server to serve our html components and templates.
 Now it is time to add htmx into this brewing pot we call an application.

-THIS IS WHERE I LEFT WHEN EDDITING THIS PAGE!!!

 ## Introducing HTMX

 ### Adding HTMX
-Now that we have setup our webserver to serve hypertext media content and we can use components within our application it is time to setup and add htmx.
+Now that we have setup our application to serve html components and templates it is time to add htmx.

 We will add the following to our BaseHtml component between the <head></head> tag.
 ```html
 <script src="https://unpkg.com/htmx.org@1.9.5" integrity="sha384-xcuj3WpfgjlKF+FXhSQFQ0ZNr39ln+hwjN3npfM9VBnUskLolQAcN80McRIVOPuO" crossorigin="anonymous"></script>